Methamphetamine (Oral route)

 Proper Use of This Medicine:

 This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor if you have any questions .
+Read and follow the instructions carefully.
+Ask your doctor if you have any questions. .

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.